Crag Jensen and Marc Jackson

 Hello guys, and thank you for being kind enough to accept answering our questions.
-To start with, could you please briefly introduce yourself and (the late) band Rhema to our readers?
-What have been your respective career path in music?
+To start with, could you please briefly introduce yourself and the late band Rhema to our readers?
+What have been your respective career paths in music?

-As far as introducing myself, that is a rather difficult question to answer I think, so I will keep the introduction as simple and straight forward as possible.
-I am a composer, singer, keyboardist, guitarist, producer and author who lives near Jamestown New York.
-I produce music in my home studio and do some touring as a pianist and vocalist - mostly in the duelling piano venue.
+As far as introducing myself, I am a composer, singer, keyboardist, guitarist, producer and author who lives near Jamestown, New York.
+I produce music in my home studio and do some touring as a pianist and vocalist – mostly in the duelling piano venue.
 My live shows are, by the way, a whole lot different than the music I create in my studio.
-I only play live to make money these days - otherwise, I have little interest in it.
+I only play live to make money these days – otherwise, I have little interest in it.
 My heart is in the studio it would seem.

 Right now I am working on background music for television documentaries as well as composing music for movie trailers.
 I just started doing this a couple months back at the behest of my old friend and fellow, former Rhema member Marc Jackson.
 So I can't tell you exactly where any of it will wind up.
 Marc's company (Zoo Street Music) has done stuff for the History channel and recently for a television mini series on NBC called Revelations.